ECEN-361/Drone_C-RAM/README.md

 **Solutions**
 - The Libcamera library for the pi AI cam has been renamed rpicam, Libcamera is no longer in use.
 Our python script utilizes picamera2 to run a mobilenetSSD model, and cv2 to draw center mass points for output bounding boxes.
 - Finding max PUL speeds for our motors to avoid overloading and skipping.
 Finding min PUL pulse timing for smooth motion with reasonable micro-stepping.
 Finding optimal torque curves to avoid belt skipping and jitter.
-Using Arduino to drive TB6600s on 5v, to supply enough voltage and avoid Linux operating system real time control issues.
+Method for finding these limits was trial and error, changing pusle speed in software and testing movements for hours.
+We settled on driving the TB6600s with arduino to supply the required 5v input signals and avoid Linux operating system real time control issues.
 By offloading stepper control to a bare metal micro controller we achieved smooth and precise control.
 - We chose to use standard 3d printer parts for most of the hardware on the frame for accessibility and standardization.
 There are a couple random odds and ends like a 4" turntable bearing and a 6 wire gold contact slip joint for 360 degree rotation.
 -